mayakraft/Firebase/readme.md

 * make sure to install cocoa pods `pod install`
 * make sure to copy in your `GoogleService-Info.plist` with your Firebase account info

-see __Add Firebase to your app__ and __Add the SDK__ in [Firebase Getting Started Documentation](https://firebase.google.com/docs/ios/setup)
+see [Firebase Getting Started Documentation](https://firebase.google.com/docs/ios/setup) sections __Add Firebase to your app__ and __Add the SDK__

 # Login

 Login portal: create a personal account / login, logs you into your profile page where you can edit your profile details, upload picture.
 Everyone has a profile, that's it.
-Foundation for all social media-type apps.
+Foundation for social media-type apps.

 # Browse